Modern slavery statement

-VWFS is a subsidiary of Volkswagen Financial Services AG and provides financial products and services to retail customers through the retailer network of Volkswagen Group in the United Kingdom.
+VWFS is part of the Volkswagen Group and its ultimate parent company is Volkswagen AG.
+VWFS provides financial products and services to retail customers through the retailer network of Volkswagen Group in the United Kingdom.
 The core business is the financing of Audi, Volkswagen passenger cars, Volkswagen commercial vehicles, SEAT and ŠKODA vehicles in addition to its fleet operations.
 Financing is also available for MAN, Porsche, Bentley and Lamborghini vehicles.

 Volkswagen AG Code of Conduct